ledjon-behluli/OrleanSpaces/docs/OrleanSpaces/README.md

 # Usage

-Below you can see some simple examples on how to use the **OrleanSpace** API.
+Below you can see some simple examples on how to use this library.
 If you want to dive deeper, than a good amount of examples are available in the [samples](https://github.com/ledjon-behluli/OrleanSpaces/tree/master/samples) directory of the project, so go ahead and have fun with it 🙂.

 ## Tuples & Templates